 Ingredients

-Potatoes: 5 Yukon gold potatoes - peeled and sliced into small bite-size.
+Potatoes: 5 Yukon gold potatoes - medium potatoes, peeled & chopped.

 Red chillies: 4-5 Dried red chillies to make chilli cashew paste.